 Aurland Outlook – Aurland, Norway

 This can be considered as the earth’s “catwalk”.
 This amazing structure, designed by Saunders Architecture, seems like the perfect platform for a daredevil act.
 Its “seamless” end gives you a sense of adrenaline that heightens the experience of this breath-taking view.
 Well, only if you have the balls to go till the end of the platform.
 Um, don’t worry; there is a frameless glass that keeps you from falling over.
-So next time you travel to Norway make sure to visit the Aurland Outlook, you can get pretty good deals with Expedia.

 Grand Canyon Skywalk – Arizona, USA